zach662/SDD-RT-DETR-scallop-doneness-detection/README.md

 Cooked (over‑cooked)

 The model serves as the visual perception core of a feedback temperature control system, providing real‑time doneness information that enables automatic adjustment of the water‑bath temperature.
 This ensures consistent product quality while reducing manual intervention.
-Designed for deployment on edge‑class hardware (e.g., industrial computers with GPUs), it achieves < 50 ms inference per image with a lightweight footprint (< 200 MB memory), making it suitable for high‑speed production environments.
+Designed for deployment on edge‑class hardware, it achieves < 50 ms inference per image with a lightweight footprint (< 200 MB memory), making it suitable for high‑speed production environments.